-So to help you find the right gear I've put together this buyer's guide for vegan lifting shoes so you know what to look for!
+So I’m going to help you find the right gear!
+Here I've put together this buyer's guide for vegan lifting shoes so you know what to look for!

 Let's get into it.

-The Nike Romaleo model is considered by many as the holy grail of weightlifting shoes.
+The Nike Romaleo model is considered by many to be the holy grail of weightlifting shoes.

 And it's no wonder that this lightweight and flexible workhorse is such a popular choice among elite Olympic weightlifters and casual gym-goers alike.

-It is built specifically to withstand the tremendous impact that occurs at elite weightlifting competitions, where a 300 pound man may clean and jerk over 500 pounds - as such it has to provide excellent stability and support.
+It is built specifically to withstand the tremendous impact that occurs at elite weightlifting competitions, where a 300-pound man may clean and jerk over 500 pounds – meaning that it has to provide excellent stability and support.

 This superior stability is derived from the supportive, durable upper materials and a contoured extremely high-dense TPU heel capable of bearing hundreds of kilos.